Dong-L/rideshare-web-app/README.md

 # Ride Share Application
-Update: I am unable to fork or share the repository since it's private.
-I'm unable to change these settings as a member of the organization (CS 3240: Advanced Software Development at the University of Virginia) under which this repo belongs.
+Note: Because I do not own this repository, it is set to private, and forking is not permitted, teammate contribution history could not be preserved when uploading the repo manually.
+I'm unable to change these settings as a member of the organization under which this repo belongs, CS 3240: Advanced Software Development at the University of Virginia.
 As a workaround, I've shared a screenshot below of my contributions relative to those of my teammates.
-Credit belongs to Dan Perkins, Will Lampert, Dong Lee, and Eric Armstrong.
+Credit for this project belongs to Dan Perkins, Will Lampert, Eric Armstrong, and me Duncan (Dong) Lee.

 <img width="1130" height="573" alt="image" src="https://github.com/user-attachments/assets/dee50464-0c5b-4b29-b74b-9cc84cf49963" />

-NOTE: Due to the inability to fork the original repository, teammate contributions were not preserved when uploading the project manually.
-Working on a solution to obtain teammate contribution history.
-Credit belongs to the teammates listed below in addition to myself.

 ### 103 Sharks: Dan Perkins, Will Lampert, Dong Lee, Eric Armstrong
 NOTE: Originally hosted for free on Heroku, the below link no longer works following the removal of Heroku's free tier.
 Working on a solution to this.